 It’s no secret that the world of PPC is exceptionally competitive.
 With hundreds and sometimes thousands of businesses bidding on the same keywords, everyone wants to be number one.
 This competitiveness often leads to some shady tactics, which include competitors clicking on your ads.

 By clicking on your ads, you’ll still incur a charge for the click, but you won’t receive any sales or leads from it.
 Now imagine your competitor doing this to you every single day, your monthly ad spend will quickly be exhausted.

-To stop this from happening, it’s crucial you protect yourself from the harmful clicks by using click fraud detection software such as PPC Protect.
+To stop this from happening, it’s crucial you protect yourself from harmful clicks by using click fraud detection software such as PPC Protect and ClickCease.
 Not only will the software monitor all the clicks your ads receive, but it will also automatically fraudulent users from seeing your ads in the future.
 In the long run, this saves you money by only showing your adverts to legitimate users.

 Save time with tools

 Once you get to the point where you are spending a few thousand pounds a month on PPC ads, it can become incredibly tedious to manage your campaigns and individual ads.
 Especially if your entire PPC team is just one person, who works part-time.

 Luckily, there are plenty of PPC automation tools out there that will save your hours of optimisation and adjustments by doing them all for you.
 Tools like Adzooma help automate the boring stuff and provide a range of suggestions to help optimise your ads.
 No matter if you’re trying to make sense of your Google Ads reports or trying to reduce the money spent on low converting keywords, AdZooma can help.
 With a range of automated features, you’ll save yourself hours managing your PPC campaigns which you can spend on more important things, such as running your business!

 Now you know some excellent PPC strategies for small businesses, what are you waiting for?
 It’s time to go out there and put this all into practice.